 The Beginnings

-In 1977, Val and Bonnie Jean Early had a vision for musically talented students in their hometown of Mobile, Alabama.
+In 1977, Bonnie Jean and Val Early had a vision for musically talented students in their hometown of Mobile, Alabama.
 The first group of Mobile’s Singing Children was a group of 25 students, ages 8-10.
 They first performed in late 1977 and a Gulf Coast tradition was born.

 Through the years, the Earlys’ artistic vision has grown.
 For more than four decades, Mobile’s Singing Children has provided musical opportunities for students in coastal Alabama.
 MSC has hundreds of alumni throughout the country.
 Many are still involved in music as adults.